IgniteUI/igniteui-docfx/jp/components/themes/misc/bootstrap-theming.md

 // _variables.scss
 @use "igniteui-angular/theming" as *;

-// 重要: Ignite UI for Angular 13 より前のバージョンは、次を使用してください。
+// IMPORTANT: Prior to Ignite UI for Angular version 13 use:
 // @import '~igniteui-angular/lib/core/styles/themes/index';
 ```